hobbitalastair/quizzer/README.md

 Quizzer is a simple application written in python.

-The demo quiz bundled (drivers_licence.quiz) is for the New Zealand drivers licence, and will be updated as I learn more ;)
+The demo quiz bundled (drivers\_license.quiz) is for the New Zealand drivers licence, and will be updated as I learn more ;)

 ## Installing ##